-- 88. The vulnerable affected persons or any member of the vulnerable affected family, will be selected on priority basis for works /jobs in the project construction employment and provided with additional special assistance for income restoration support. - 89.
+- 91. The vulnerable affected persons or any member of the vulnerable affected family, has been selected on priority basis for works /jobs in the project construction employment and provided withadditional special assistance for income restoration support. - 92.
 Compensation Mechanism.
 Assistance for temporary loss of income and livelihood will be paid to the displaced persons as per the Entitlement Matrix.
 The computation of the loss will be based on the monthly income of the affected shop owners as stated by them during the consultation and social impact assessment conducted.
-Compensation may be provided for the period of disruption. - 90.
-The payment of compensation and assistance amount to affected persons should be transferred in their bank account before the possession of land/ assets/ ROW of roads and prior to the award of civil works contracts. - 91.
-Identity cards will be prepared and distributed after completion of DMS.
+Compensation may be provided for the period of disruption. - 93.
+The payment of compensation and assistance amount to affected persons should be transferred in their bank account before the possession of land/ assets/ ROW of roads and prior to the award of civil works contracts. - 94.
+Identity cards are being prepared and will be distributed to the affected persons, duly signed by the project authority and will be subsequently distributed.
+This will be updated in the next SSMR.